 A judge may also determine that a spouse will need to pay higher monthly alimony payments if they have been found guilty of committing adultery.
 They can also require that alimony be paid for a longer overall length of time in these circumstances.
 This works the other way around too, in that a judge can also prevent the lower-earning spouse from receiving spousal support if they were the one who committed adultery.
 When it comes to adultery, there is no space for contradictions.
 A higher-earning spouse cannot bar a lower-earning spouse from trying to receive alimony on the grounds of adultery if the higher-earning spouse also committed adultery.

 Because alimony or spousal support is so complex to calculate and there are so many discretionary factors that can contribute to whether or not a spouse will be awarded alimony, it is typically in your best interest to seek the assistance of a Rochester spousal support lawyer.
 A lawyer will have the expertise and knowledge necessary to review your case and all of the presented evidence in order to sufficiently advocate for your rights while undergoing the alimony process.
 It’s advisable to contact a Rochester spousal support lawyer both if you intend to seek alimony, and if you are trying to bar your spouse from recovering alimony.

 Do you have questions about spousal support?
 Are you dealing with an ongoing alimony case and require legal representation?
 If so, Rochester spousal support lawyer Michelle Cimino of The Cimino Law Firm has over 20 years of experience dealing with spousal support cases.
-Call us today, for a free consultation.
+Call us today, for a confidential consultation.